queenoriol/queenoriol.github.io/Finland_Tourism_Analysis/README.md

 # Finland Tourism Recovery Analysis (2023–2024)

-A post-pandemic analysis of domestic tourism trends in Finland using Excel dashboards and pivot tables.
+A post-pandemic analysis of inbound trips to Finland from abroad using Excel dashboards and pivot tables.

 This project focused on identifying key traveler behaviors, spending patterns, and recovery indicators across working-age demographics, gender, and trip purpose.